michaelbrusegard/personal-website/README.md

 - Tailwind CSS: Utility-first CSS framework for faster and easier UI development.
 - TypeScript: A typed superset of JavaScript that enhances code quality and tooling.
 - React: A JavaScript library for building user interfaces.
-- Framer Motion: An animation library for creating smooth and interactive animations in React applications.
+- Motion: An animation library for creating smooth and interactive animations in React applications.
 - Three.js: A JavaScript library for 3D graphics and animations on the web.
 - Next.js: A React framework for building server-side rendered and statically generated websites.
-- GitHub Pages: Hosting service to deploy the website to production.
+- Docker/Nginx: Hosting solution to deploy the website to production.
-- Google Cloud Platform Functions: Hosting a function to send emails from the contact form.

 ## Usage